nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-cluster-architecture/nuxeo-architecture-components/load-balancers-architecture.md

 - stateless authentication will be automatically replayed (ex: Basic Auth)
 - for stateful authentication:
-    - if you have a SSO this will be transparent
+    - if you have an SSO this will be transparent
-    - if you don't have a SSO, user will have to authenticate again.
+    - if you don't have an SSO, user will have to authenticate again.

 #### State Management and UI Rendering